giantswarm/releases/aws/v12.3.0/README.md

 **Note for Solution Engineers:**

+- Helm3:
-Please use [Upgrading tenant clusters to Helm 3](https://intranet.giantswarm.io/docs/dev-and-releng/helm/helm3-tenant-cluster-upgrade/) as a guide on the upgrade process for the checks and monitoring steps.
+  - Please use [Upgrading tenant clusters to Helm 3](https://intranet.giantswarm.io/docs/dev-and-releng/helm/helm3-tenant-cluster-upgrade/) as a guide on the upgrade process for the checks and monitoring steps.
+- cert-manager-app:
+  - Please use this [upgrade script](https://github.com/giantswarm/cert-manager-app/blob/master/files/migrate-v090-to-v200.sh) to assist with the process.
+Due to changes in Cert Manager's API, associated Ingresses and Secrets must also be updated to ensure they are reconciled by Cert Manager.

 **Note for future 12.x.x releases:**